idchrono/dev-container/readme.md

 - select you connection in "remote development" window
 - press "Check connection and continue"
 - "solution file" - select directory with your project
-- press "Start IDE and Connect" (may be "Download IDE and Continue" when first connect)
+- press "Start IDE and Connect" (maybe "Download IDE and Continue" when first connect)
 - input your "passphrase", used when ssh-key was generated

 ## generate ssh keys for github